 Applicants interested in the PhD program in Oral Biology must apply to the Program in Biomedical Sciences (PiBS).

-A PhD in Oral Biology, Program in Biomedical Sciences is offered by the Department of Molecular & Cell Biology at Boston University’s Henry M. Goldman School of Dental Medicine.
+A PhD in Oral Biology, Program in Biomedical Sciences is offered by the Department of Translational Dental Medicine at Boston University’s Henry M. Goldman School of Dental Medicine.
 The PhD program in Oral Biology recruits students with backgrounds in the life and basic sciences who are interested in additional advanced training in dental and medical sciences.